Magda Langhans: Nazi years

-More than fifty years later she disclosed that a couple of weeks before the party's exclusion from the Hamburg parliament Magda Kelms had collected from the city hall 2,000 Marks in attendance allowances for the Communist Party members, which would be used for the support of comrades continuing to work (now illegally) for the party.
+More than fifty years later she disclosed that a couple of weeks before the party's exclusion from the Hamburg parliament Magda Kelm had collected from the city hall 2,000 Marks in attendance allowances for the Communist Party members, which would be used for the support of comrades continuing to work (now illegally) for the party.
 On 1 May 1933 a demonstration was organised locally, with red banners improvised from bedding hung from apartment windows, but the banners were hurriedly taken in when Nazi paramilitaries appeared on the scene.
 On 2 May 1933 the apartment she shared was "occupied" by fascists, but she was nevertheless able to continue with her party work till her arrest in May 1934.
 She took a leading role in underground distribution of the "Rote Fahne" newspaper and other Communist publications in the Hamburg region.

 Between 1933 and 1939 approximately 8,500 communists were arrested in the Hamburg area.
-They were charged, almost invariably, with "Conspiracy to Commit High Treason" ("Vorbereitung zum Hochverrat").
-Magda Kelms was arrested in May 1934 and given a six-year prison sentence which she spent in the women's prison in Lübeck-Lauerhof.
+They were charged, almost invariably, with "Conspiracy to Commit High Treason" (Vorbereitung zum Hochverrat).
+Magda Kelm was arrested in May 1934 and given a six-year prison sentence which she spent in the women's prison in Lübeck-Lauerhof.
 She was the first woman in Hamburg to be arrested and imprisoned by the Nazis on political grounds.

 Her partner, Heinrich Langhans, had also been arrested by the Gestapo, but by 1940 they had both been released, and in that year they married.
 The marriage, though childless, was close.

 Between 1941 and 1945 Magda Langhans worked in clerical and sales jobs.